What should I do if I encounter port occupation problem during AnQiCMS installation?

 Terminate the process occupying the port

-If the process occupying port 8001 is a non-essential service that you can safely close (such as another AnQiCMS instance in a test or your temporary application), you can obtain its process ID (PID) using the method mentioned above, and then usekill -9 {PID}(Linux) or end the task in the Task Manager (Windows) to terminate it.After terminating the process, you can try to restart AnQiCMS with the default port 8001.
+If the process occupying port 8001 is a non-essential service that you can safely close (such as another AnQiCMS instance in a test or your own temporary application), then you can obtain its process ID (PID) using the method mentioned above, and then usekill -9 {PID}(Linux) or end the task in the Task Manager (Windows) to terminate it.After terminating the process, you can try to restart AnQiCMS with the default port 8001.

 It is worth noting that AnQiCMS supports multi-site management functionality.
-It is necessary to clarify a common misconception: when managing multiple logical sites in an AnQiCMS instance,There is only one AnQiCMS core processWill occupy a port (for example, 8001).Other child sites or sites on different domains are actually configured with reverse proxy through web servers like Nginx or Apache, forwarding external requests to the port that this unique AnQiCMS process is listening on.Therefore, under this 'one AnQiCMS application, multiple websites' model, you just need to make sure that the port listened by the AnQiCMS main program is not occupied.Multiple independent AnQiCMS application instancesFor example, if a completely isolated CMS system is deployed for different customers or projects, then each AnQiCMS application must be configured and listen to an independent, non-conflicting port.
+It is necessary to clarify a common misconception: when you manage multiple logical sites in one AnQiCMS instance,There is only one AnQiCMS core processIt will occupy a port (e.g., 8001).
+Other sub-sites or sites under different domain names actually use reverse proxy configurations of web servers like Nginx or Apache to forward external requests to this unique AnQiCMS process listening on the port.Therefore, under this "One AnQiCMS application, multiple websites" mode, you just need to make sure that the port being listened to by the AnQiCMS main program is not occupied.If you indeed need to runMultiple independent AnQiCMS application instancesFor example, if a completely isolated CMS system is to be deployed for different customers or projects, then each AnQiCMS application must be configured and listen on an independent, non-conflicting port.

 Summary